brandon-bwoni/Backend-Dev-with-Nodejs-bootcamp/README.md

 - **Working with Mongoose ODM**: Learned how to use Mongoose Object-document Mapping framework for easily defining database schemas and querying data.

-- **Sessions & Cookies**: Learned how to cookies are used to store information on the client, while sessions are used to store information on the server.
+- **Sessions & Cookies**: Learned how cookies are used to store information on the client, while sessions are used to store information on the server.

+- **Authentication & CSRF attacks**: Learned how to add authentication to an app, how to encrypt user passwords using bcryptjs, and how to prevent CSRF attacks.